|

 rascals and even found a toad that Jim carefully placed in one

+of his specimen bags for further study.
 Then, we arrived at the habitat field.
 Under carefully seeded

 cover the campers found three varieties of snakes, both male and